 The UK trio Male Bonding play little jagged pop songs equally influenced by Black Flag, the Black Keys, and hazier stuff like Ride; dual vocalists Kevin Hendrick and John Arthur Webb manage melodies that wouldn’t be out of place on any number of early ’90s K Records releases.
 Either way, most tracks are over in two minutes or less.
 They’re sort of like a more articulate No Age, and better songwriters to boot.
 The band was a rare highlight at Todd P’s MtyMx Festival, and their debut LP, Nothing Hurts, is out on Sub Pop next month.
-For some reason, it’s streaming in full at Sound Cloud right now, and hence embedded below.
+For some reason, it’s streaming in full at Sound Cloud right now.
 “Pumpkin” destroys everything.
 Enjoy!